mssalvo/JDataPaging/translate/en/doc.md

 # JDataPaging
-JDataPaging is a simple plugin for managing paging composed of complex HTML elements that work on the client and server side
+JDataPaging is a simple plugin to manage pagination, it is suitable for any HTML element (div, span, a, img, table, etc, etc), manages both client and server side work

 * ## [Demo JDataPaging](https://mssalvo.github.io/JDataPaging/index.html)